GIVE US A CALL TO GET STARTED!

 Another way to be an involved partner in your family law case is to be proactive and ask questions when you aren’t sure about something or what you should do.
 Your attorney is there to guide you through the process and can be an invaluable resource during this time.

-When looking for an attorney to handle your case, you need someone with experience with the issues you’re dealing with and a strong track record of successful outcomes.
+When looking for an attorney to handle your case, you need someone experienced with the issues you’re dealing with and a strong track record of successful outcomes.
 Some of the primary family law issues The Law Office of Gary S. Austin, can help with include:

 If you’ve decided to end your relationship and need help with the legal details, The Law Office of Gary S. Austin is here to assist you.